coffeegist/bofhound/README.md

 ldapsearch (name=ms-mcs-admpwd) name,schemaidguid 1 "" CN=Schema,CN=Configuration,DC=windomain,DC=local
 ```

+# Versions
+Check the tagged releases to download a specific version
+- v0.2.1 and onward are compatible with BloodHound CE
+- v0.2.0 is the last release supporting BloodHound Legacy

 # Development
 bofhound uses Poetry to manage dependencies.
 Install from source and setup for development with: